Cylinders (also known as “gas bottles”) should be handled only by trained personnel.

 Cylinders in the laboratory should be equipped with a pressure regulator designed for hydrogen and marked for its maximum cylinder pressure.

-Regulators should be equipped with two gauges, installed to show both the cylinder pressure and the outlet pressure.
+Regulators should be equipped with two gauges, installed to show both the cylinder/inlet pressure and the outlet pressure.

-Where the source cylinder is outside the lab, a station regulator and gauge should be installed at or near the point of use to show outlet pressure.
+Where the source cylinder is outside the lab, a regulator and gauge should be installed at or near the point of use.

-A compressed gas cylinder should be considered to be "in use" if it is in compliance with one of the following:
+A compressed gas cylinder is considered to be "in use" if it is under the following conditions:

 - Connected through a regulator to deliver hydrogen gas to a laboratory operation.